 - Analyze literature on mental health diagnoses, psychopharmacology, trauma, and resiliency.

 - Evaluate the psychological, sociological, and biological concerns related to aging.

 - Analyze attitudes, reactions, values, and beliefs about death, dying and grief across cultures in the United States.

 - Understand counseling theories and how they apply to clinical practice

 - Apply core counseling techniques to a wide variety of clinical issues and presentations.

 - Comprehend and abide ethical codes of conduct for professional counseling practices.

 - Demonstrate competency in crisis situations.

-*Based on continuous enrollment of four courses every term.
+*Based on continuous enrollment.
 Time to completion may be shorter based on eligible transfer credit or longer if course enrollment varies.